docknetwork/api-docs/source/index.html.md

   </div>
 </div>

-API requests that involve writing data to the blockchain trigger Jobs to do that work asynchronously.
+In the Dock API, "jobs" are blockchain transactions that we submit on your behalf.
+You can choose to either register a webhook or poll the API to receive job information.
+Certain things in the API, such as revoking a credential, require a blockchain transaction to finalize before the job can be considered "done".
+The time to wait varies on network load and other factors, but typically is within 5-10 seconds.

 You can track the current job status by querying the job id returned as part of the initial API response that triggered the job.
+The work is done asynchronously.

 ## Get Job Status and Data